lunchbag/hugo-blog/content/posts/the-biggest-mistakes-i-ve-made-with-lunch-money-so-far.md

 It was late August, and my product had been in public beta for a few weeks with 60 or so users.
 On a whim one day, I posted on Hacker News' Show HN.
 I asked a few friends to upvote it and I waited only to watch my post go into page 2 of "new" where it would surely never see the light of day again.

 Then, two days later, I was granted a second chance.
 The Hacker News moderators bestowed my post to the bottom of the front page which effectively marked the launch of Lunch Money.
-Readers dutifully upheld Lunch Money's standing on the front page for nearly 24 hours.
+Readers upheld Lunch Money's standing on the front page for nearly 24 hours.
 I ended up getting a huge uptick in traffic that day and 1000 signups.

 ![](/uploads/Screen Shot 2020-02-18 at 8.00.56 PM.png)